RichardScottOZ/astro-cloud/README.md

 ```

-### Loading Headers from you're own Static Storage Service and not AWS, GCP, Azure, or Digital Ocean
+### Loading Headers from your own Static Storage Service and not AWS, GCP, Azure, or Digital Ocean

 ```
 #!/usr/bin/env python